gjsify/ts-for-gir/packages/cli/README.md

 ## Example

-To generate the Typescript type definitions of Gtk-4.0 for Gjs run:
+To generate the Typescript type definitions of Gtk-4.0 for GJS run:

 ```
 ts-for-gir generate Gtk-4.0